 Breathe slowly.
 Keep the position as long as it is comfortable.

 To release the position, bring down the back to the floor and straighten the head.
 Come back to sitting posture by placing the palms on the floor.
 Release the Lotus Posture.

-Repeat the Step 1 to Step 6 with the legs crossed on the opposite side in Lotus Posture.
+Repeat Steps 1 to 6 with the legs crossed on the opposite side in the Lotus Posture.

 Follow Up Poses